fionanealon/python-exercises/README.md

 i = 871347450517368352816615810882615488381
 j = 1409869790947669143312035591975596518914
 ```
-After the while loop ends, the next line is the last of the function:
+After the 'while loop' ends, the next line is the last of the function:
 ```python
 return i
 ```
-This line returns the last value of i which was generated in the while loop.
+This line returns the last value of i which was generated in the 'while loop'.

 ```python
 ans = fib(x)